delta1/libtor-rs-example/readme.md

 Uses [libtor] crate to run a Tor daemon in process.

-This example spawns the Tor daemon using Tokio's `spawn_blocking` and then spawn other work tasks to print dots, and to make a web request to `check.torproject.org` via the exposed socks proxy
+This example spawns the Tor daemon using Tokio's `spawn_blocking`, and then spawns other work tasks to print dots, and to make a web request to `check.torproject.org` via the exposed socks proxy.

 ## How to run